1960s Part 1: Prerequisites to Long Cane Safety

 Moor’s choice of the word ‘indifferent’ seems out of context with her description of children with an MVI/B physically withdrawing from an unfamiliar place.
 A blind child hiding inside a bookshelf seems more like a cry for help, than indifference.

 Blindness, the inability to see, is dangerous to walking independently.
-Why, then, was the highest prestige goal set for a blind child to act if they were sighted and that included demonstrating 'the ability to walk without a guide or an assistive safety device'?
+Why, then, was the highest prestige goal set for a blind child to act if they were sighted and that included demonstrating the ability to roller skate with a low vision guide.

 ROP Epidemic in the Schools